-Board of Directors in 2015
+Board of Directors in 2016

-As of 5 March 2015, the Board consisted of the following eight members: Ms Maarit Aarni-Sirviö, Mr Kaj-Gustaf Bergh, Mr Sune Carlsson (deputy chairman), Mr Tom Johnstone, Mr Mikael Lilius (chairman), Mr Risto Murto, Ms Gunilla Nordström and Mr Markus Rauramo.
+As of 3 March 2016, the Board consisted of the following eight members: Ms Maarit Aarni-Sirviö, Mr Kaj-Gustaf Bergh, Mr Sune Carlsson (deputy chairman), Mr Tom Johnstone, Mr Mikael Lilius (chairman), Mr Risto Murto, Ms Gunilla Nordström and Mr Markus Rauramo.

 All eight Board members were determined to be independent of the company and six members were determined to be independent of significant shareholders.
-Mr Tom Johnstone was determined to be dependent of significant shareholders due to his position on the board of Investor AB.
-Based on the Board of Directors' overall evaluation, Mr Sune Carlsson was determined to be dependent of significant shareholders due to long-term board positions within the Investor Group.
+Mr Tom Johnstone was determined to be dependent of significant shareholders, due to his position on the board of Investor AB.
+Based on the Board of Directors' overall evaluation, Mr Sune Carlsson was also determined to be dependent of significant shareholders, due to long-term board positions within the Investor Group.

-Until 5 March 2015, the Board consisted of the following nine members: Ms Maarit Aarni-Sirviö, Mr Kaj-Gustaf Bergh (deputy chairman), Mr Sune Carlsson, Mr Alexander Ehrnrooth, Mr Paul Ehrnrooth, Mr Mikael Lilius (chairman), Mr Risto Murto, Ms Gunilla Nordström and Mr Markus Rauramo.
+Until 3 March 2016, the Board consisted of the following eight members: Ms Maarit Aarni-Sirviö, Mr Kaj-Gustaf Bergh, Mr Sune Carlsson (deputy chairman), Mr Tom Johnstone, Mr Mikael Lilius (chairman), Mr Risto Murto, Ms Gunilla Nordström and Mr Markus Rauramo.

-During 2015, Wärtsilä's Board of Directors held 11 meetings.
-The average attendance of all directors was 100%.
+During 2016, Wärtsilä's Board of Directors held 13 meetings.
+The average attendance of all directors was 99%.
 The financial and strategic development of Wärtsilä and its position in the markets, its growth opportunities, and the general further development of the Company have been, among other things, the major items on the Board's agenda.
-People matters and succession planning are an important and continuous part of the Board's work, as they contribute to the long-term success of the Company.
-In 2015, appointing the new President & CEO and ensuring a smooth transition of responsibilities were central themes in the Board's work.
-Another area of focus was the acquisition of L-3 Marine Systems International and the overseeing of the resultant integration process.
-Other matters on the agenda have been items related to Wärtsilä's operational environment.
+The digital strategy of the Group has been a particular focal point.
+People matters are an important and continuous part of the Board's work, as they contribute to the long-term success of the Company.
+In 2016, the acquisitions of Eniram and American Hydro were important themes in the Board's work.

-Board member meeting participation in 2015
+Board member meeting participation in 2016

 Number of meetings % of meetings

-Mikael Lilius, Chairman 11/11 100
+Mikael Lilius, Chairman 13/13 100

-Sune Carlsson, Deputy Chairman 11/11 100
+Sune Carlsson, Deputy Chairman 13/13 100

-Maarit Aarni-Sirviö 11/11 100
+Maarit Aarni-Sirviö 13/13 100

-Kaj-Gustaf Bergh 11/11 100
+Kaj-Gustaf Bergh 12/13 92

-Tom Johnstone 11/11 100
+Tom Johnstone 13/13 100

-Risto Murto 11/11 100
+Risto Murto 13/13 100

-Gunilla Nordström 11/11 100
+Gunilla Nordström 13/13 100

-Markus Rauramo 11/11 100
+Markus Rauramo 13/13 100

-Until 5 March 2015

-Alexander Ehrnrooth 2/2 100

-Paul Ehrnrooth 2/2 100